So New: An Ultra-Micro-Mini Publishing Company

 For trade paperbacks, we work exclusively with authors we already know, so please check out Words! or consider submitting a mini-book idea.
 Thanks!

-And so for the last couple of months she has been polishing her stories and amazingly asking people to read them and offer comments.
+For the last couple of months my aunt has been polishing her stories and amazingly asking people to read them and offer comments.
 I was pretty impressed with several of them and hope she makes the leap to submitting them.
 I think she is going to go the way of a chapbook since it would allow her to present not only her writing but also her quirky illustrations.
 I am secretly wishing her lots of success.
 Our local paper has recently asked if they could print one of her stories.

 Our Editorial Board